cyanreg/avtransport/draft-qproto-spec.md

 UDP
 ---
 To adapt Qproto for streaming over UDP is trivial - simply supply the data as-is specified for a file, with no changes required.
-The implementation
+The sender implementation
-SHOULD sent the `fid` field often enough to allow for clients which did not catch the start of the stream to begin demuxing.
+SHOULD resend `fid`, `time_sync` and `init_data` packets for all streams at most as often as the stream with the lowest frequency of `keyframe`s in order to permit for implementations that didn't catch on the start of the stream begin decoding.
 UDP mode is unidirectional, but the implementations are free to use the [reverse signalling](#reverse-signalling) data if they negotiate it themselves.

 QUIC/HTTP3